rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - presence check
 - check digit

-Data verification: Checks that data has been accurately and correctly transferred, copied or processed.
+Data verification: Checks that data entered is same as the original source Done using:
-- Comparing 2 copies of data to ensure they are identical
+- Double entry
-- Cross checking data in a database with original source data
+- Proof reading

 ### 2.4.3 Identify, explain and correct syntax, logic and runtime errors
 Just pretend you are the computer and run through the code line by line.